divanov11/Agora-Live-Streaming-Reference-App/readme.md

 Truly interactive live streaming for gaming, live events and more.

-> Note: Show image for these 4 core features with a short description

 1. Stream Events
 2. Message & Voice chat with Audiance
 3. Broadcast streams on youtube